Didisimmons/Flybody-gym/README.md

  - For Keffi Chuku-  Photo by Omid Armin from [unsplash](https://unsplash.com/photos/89poi2aVXX0).

- - For Brenda Hynes - Photo by Alora Griffiths from [unsplash] (https://unsplash.com/photos/PLmA2IY8z3U).
+ - For Brenda Hynes - Photo by Alora Griffiths from [usplash](https://unsplash.com/photos/PLmA2IY8z3U).

- - For Brown Philip -  Photo by Pikx by Panther from [pexels] (https://www.pexels.com/photo/photo-of-man-with-muscular-body-1547248/).
+ - For Brown Philip - Photo by Pikx by Panther from [pexels](https://www.pexels.com/photo/photo-of-man-with-muscular-body-1547248/).

  - For Rita Baj- Photo by Styves Exantus from [pexels](https://www.pexels.com/photo/city-fashion-people-woman-8437651/).

 * On the Login page, the  hero image is taken from [pexels](https://www.pexels.com/photo/light-man-beach-people-6388377/) by Tima miroshnichenko.